 - Incorruptible Pure Pureness: If Alpha is to be believed, this is ultimately subverted, no thanks in part to her being possessed by the Shadow Queen.

 - Only Sane Man: Bears the burden of this role during the Dark King's magical assault, where she tries with all of her might to stop her people from panicking.
+Like E. Gadd above, she is one of the few people that aren't unhinged by fear during the Dark King's assault on the planet.

 - Royals Who Actually Do Something: After all, it was because of Peach that Rosalina was able to show up and perform her Big Damn Heroes moment